renuka-mokka/RAG-using-LLamaIndex/Readme.md

-# Building Agentic Rag with LlamaIndex
+# Building  Rag with LlamaIndex

 This repository contains the code for building an Agentic Rag (a type of language model) using the LlamaIndex library.
 The project utilizes various components, including Python files, asset directories, and a virtual environment.